base4nfdi/dmp4nfdi-website/content/services/rdmo-integration.md

 - **Use your own databases**: connect RDMO to community-specific resources (e.g. instrument, sensor, or vocabulary databases) to fill in metadata automatically
 - **Add person information via ORCID**: Search ORCID from within RDMO and add researcher IDs and affiliations directly to the plan
 - **Connect with OpenProject or GitLab**: Sync tasks between RDMO and your project management system
-- **Publish directly to Zenodo or other repositories**: When a project is ready to share data or software, RDMO can automatically create a Zenodo record with metadata and links from your DMP
+- **Publish directly to Zenodo/Invenio or other repositories**: When a project is ready to share data or software, RDMO can automatically create a Zenodo record with metadata and links from your DMP
 - **Fetch information from GitHub**: Import project or software details (title, description, contributors) into RDMO automatically from existing GitHub repositories
 - **Enhance workflows with custom features**: Generate usage statistics or enable AI-assisted help via chatbot plugin